dr-leo/pandaSDMX/doc/index.rst

 Suppose we want to analyze annual unemployment data for some European countries.
-All we need to know in advance is the data provider, eurostat. pandaSDMX makes it super easy to search the directory of dataflows, and the complete structural metadata about the datasets available through the selected dataflow.
+All we need to know in advance is the data provider, eurostat. pandaSDMX makes it super easy to search the directory of dataflows, and analyze the complete structural metadata about the datasets available through the selected dataflow.
 We will skip this step here.
 The impatient reader may directly jump to :ref:`basic-usage`.
 The dataflow with the ID 'une_rt_a' contains the data we want.
-The dataflow definition references a datastructure definition with the ID 'DSD_une_rt_a'.
+The dataflow definition references the datastructure definition
-It contains or references all the metadata describing data sets available through this dataflow: the dimensions, concept schemes, and corresponding code lists.
+which contains or references all the metadata describing data sets available through this dataflow: the dimensions, concept schemes, and corresponding code lists.

 .. ipython:: python